ismomehdi/birdnest-backend/README.md

 ## Folder Structure

-- The main imported functions are in the `src` directory.
+- The main functions are in the `src` directory.
 - The `lib` directory contains services that are used by the `src` and the `index.js`.
 - The `models` directory contains database models.
 - The `util` directory contains general configuration.